tianyic/only_train_once_personal_footprint/README.md

 ## Working Items.

-We are working on OTO onto LLM.
+NOTE: We are working on

+- Eliminating onnx dependancy to produce compressed model in `torch` format.
+- Developing OTO onto LLM.

 ## Publications